How can I apply?

 How to apply

-You can apply for Housing Benefit using the same claim form below:
+You can apply for Housing Benefit by clicking on the action button above.

 It is very important that you read the claim form carefully (from front to back) before filling in any of the details.